a-jd/npsn/readme.md

 ## Paper using NPSN

+NPSN was used to create a [surrogate model for the MIT reactor](https://arxiv.org/abs/2007.05435).

 ## Cite

 If you use NPSN in your work, please cite as:
-> A. J. Dave, J. Wilson, K. Sun, "Deep Surrogate Models for Multi-dimensional Regression of Reactor Power," arXiv, 2020.
+> A. J. Dave, J. Wilson, K. Sun, "Deep Surrogate Models for Multi-dimensional Regression of Reactor Power," arXiv:2007.05435 [physics.comp-ph], 2020.

 ## Contact
 If you have any questions, comments, or suggestions feel free to [email](mailto:akshayjd@mit.edu) me!